bogdanparvu18/msc-graduate-project/outputs/phase1/reports/updated_phase1_qwen25vl_7b_chartqa_baseline_20260722_142442_report.md

 Phase 1 is a technical and comparative baseline stage.
 Its purpose is to verify that the complete VQA pipeline works correctly on an established non-medical visual reasoning dataset before applying related evaluation principles to capsule endoscopy images.

 Unlike chart-specialized models such as Pix2Struct, DePlot, and MatCha, Qwen2.5-VL is a general-purpose vision-language model.
 This experiment therefore evaluates whether a general multimodal model can interpret chart images, understand natural-language questions, perform visual and numerical reasoning, and directly generate final answers.

+The initial run was performed using the smaller 3B-weights model.
+To enable a more meaningful comparison with similarly sized general-purpose models, such as InternVL2.5-8B, the following updates were introduced:

+- replaced the initial Qwen2.5-VL-3B checkpoint with Qwen2.5-VL-7B-Instruct;
+- executed the experiment on an NVIDIA A100 GPU in Google Colab;
+- loaded the 7B model without 4-bit quantization, using BF16 precision;
+- retained the same 200-example ChartQA subset, random seed, prompt, image-resolution limits, and generation settings for comparability;
+- improved answer normalization while preserving decimal values and removing thousands separators;
+- updated exact_match to recognize the gold answer when it appears within a longer generated response;
+- added configurable relative and absolute numeric tolerances for approximate numerical answers;
+- added equivalent handling of decimal and percentage representations, such as 0.71 and 71%;
+- treated units such as million, billion, currencies, and percentage symbols as output formatting rather than as mismatches;
+- implemented the evaluation logic through reusable, pure, and declarative helper functions;
+- recorded execution metadata, inference time, model precision, quantization status, and inference errors.

 ## Scope